Molajo/Molajo/Molajo/Extension/View/README.md

 There are two options for using query results:

-#### To process the recordset within your view file, include the custom.php view file. ####
+#### To process the recordset within your view file, include the Custom.php view file. ####

-When Molajo finds a custom.php file, it pushes the $this->rowset object into the file.
+When Molajo finds a Custom.php file, it pushes the $this->rowset object into the file.

 The view must handle it's own loop processing for the recordset.

-#### To allow Molajo to handle recordset process, don't include the custom.php file. ####
+#### To allow Molajo to handle recordset process, don't include the Custom.php file. ####

 Instead, use the:

  1. top.php
- 2. header.php
+ 2. Header.php
- 3. body.php
+ 3. Body.php
- 4. footer.php
+ 4. Footer.php
  5. bottom.php

 #### How does the Molajo View process the recordset and render the view files? ####

 The Molajo View loops through each row, one at a time.

-The following view-type/view-name/views/ files are included, if existing:
+The following view-type/view-name/View/ files are included, if existing:

 ##### Before any rows and if there is a top.php file: #####